Aditya01229/Pickleeeee/API_ENDPOINTS.md

 ### 3.1 Create Tournament
 **POST** `/users/:userId/tournaments`

 Create a new tournament.
-Only managers can create tournaments.
+Only managers or super_managers can create tournaments.

 **Example:** `POST /users/1/tournaments`